 Treatment for Vestibular Dysfunction

-Do you often feel dizzy or experience vertigo, motion intolerance, a persistent sense of imbalance, or unsteadiness?
-If so, there’s a chance you may have vestibular dysfunction.
-The good news is that these symptoms can be treated and you can regain your quality of life.
+Are you frequently plagued by dizziness, vertigo, motion intolerance, a persistent sense of imbalance, or unsteadiness?
+If so, it's possible that you may be experiencing vestibular dysfunction.
+The good news is that these symptoms can be effectively treated, allowing you to regain your quality of life.

-Vestibular dysfunction is more common than you may realize.
-A recent epidemiological study estimates that as many as 35% of adults over the age of 40 have experienced some form of vestibular dysfunction in their lives.
-Fortunately, most causes of dizziness can be detected through a comprehensive eye exam.
-It has been found that 85% of cases are due to inner ear disturbance (vestibular dysfunction) and can be treated using Vestibular Rehabilitation.
+Vestibular dysfunction is more prevalent than you might think.
+According to a recent epidemiological study, as many as 35% of adults over the age of 40 have encountered some form of vestibular dysfunction at some point in their lives.
+The encouraging part is that a comprehensive eye exam can often detect the underlying causes of dizziness.
+In fact, it has been found that 85% of cases can be attributed to inner ear disturbance (vestibular dysfunction) and can be successfully treated using Vestibular Rehabilitation.

-Neuro-rehabilitation therapy allows us to retrain your brain and eyes to regain functionality and quality of life for those suffering from visual problems due to vestibular rehabilitation.
-It works by using a variety of methods and techniques to get both eyes to work as a team and see visual space accurately.
-This form of therapy, known as neuro-optometric rehabilitation therapy, is an effective treatment for reducing or resolving symptoms associated with vestibular dysfunction.
+Neuro-rehabilitation therapy presents an opportunity to retrain your brain and eyes, restoring functionality and improving your overall quality of life if you're facing visual challenges resulting from vestibular dysfunction.
+This therapy employs various methods and techniques to encourage both eyes to work in harmony, enabling accurate perception of visual space.
+Known as neuro-optometric rehabilitation therapy, it has proven to be an effective treatment for alleviating or even resolving symptoms associated with vestibular dysfunction.

 But First, What is Vestibular Dysfunction and What Causes It?

-The vestibular system is made up of the peripheral vestibular organ (located in the inner ear), the vestibulocochlear nerve, the central vestibular organ and neural connections situated in the brainstem.
-When the inner ear sends the brain the wrong information or conflicting signals, the person tends to feel dizzy.
-As a result, the natural response is to limit movement in order to minimize the rocking or spinning sensation.
+The vestibular system is a complex network that includes the peripheral vestibular organ located in the inner ear, the vestibulocochlear nerve, the central vestibular organ, and neural connections in the brainstem.
+When the inner ear sends incorrect or conflicting signals to the brain, it can lead to feelings of dizziness.
+Consequently, individuals often instinctively restrict their movement to minimize the sensation of rocking or spinning.

 What Causes Vestibular Dysfunction?

-Vestibular dysfunction is caused by damage to the vestibular system by disease, viral infection, high doses of certain antibiotics, stroke, degeneration of the inner ear’s balance function, blows to the head (such as concussions, brain trauma, whiplash) or some other unspecified cause(s).
-This results in a series of symptoms that impact all aspects of daily living.
+Vestibular dysfunction can be caused by various factors, such as diseases, viral infections, high doses of certain antibiotics, strokes, degeneration of the inner ear's balance function, head injuries (such as concussions, brain trauma, or whiplash), or other unspecified causes.
+These conditions can result in a range of symptoms that significantly impact daily life.

-If the system is damaged, vestibular disorders can result in one or more of these symptoms:
+When the vestibular system is damaged, individuals may experience one or more of the following symptoms: